Read From The Beginning By Clicking FAITH & EMPIRE — Chapter – 1

 Our company’s Captain, Dayo Obey, black and lean of face and limb, snapped to rigid attention and bellowed, “Lords on deck!”

-Fifth Batalion rose to attention together with the more than three hundred pilots.
-We clicked our heels and our right hands snapped to our shoulders in the Imperial salute, thumb, fore and index fingers raised in representation of the Trinity, ring and pinky fingers curled together against the palm symbolizing the human and divine natures of our Lord, Jesus Christ.
+The regiment rose to attention together with the more than three hundred pilots.
+We clicked our heels and our right hands snapped to our shoulders in the Imperial salute, thumb, fore and index fingers raised and spread in representation of the Trinity, ring and pinky fingers curled together against the palm symbolizing the human and divine natures of our Lord, Jesus Christ.

-More than a thousand voices cried out as one, “Faith and Empire!”
+More than five thousand voices cried out as one, “Faith and Empire!”

-Colonel and companions returned the salute before L’Amour added, “At ease, marines.
+Colonel and companions returned the salute before L’Amour added, “At ease, gentlemen.
 Take your seats.”

 Our raised hands balled into fists and we beat them once against the center of our chests.
-We then dropped our hands and took our seats.
+We then dropped our hands and sat.

-When we were settled in, Colonel L’Amour placed his helmet and gauntlet on a small table atop the dais and gestured to his side, “This is Lord Zoltan, son of Archduke Sandor Kelemen of Crimea Secundus.”
+When we were settled in, Colonel L’Amour continued.
+“This is Lord Zoltan, First Born of Prince Sandor Kelemen of Crimea Secundus.”

 The young man bowed his head and clicked his heels in greeting.